camunda/docker-camunda-bpm-platform/README.md

            camunda/camunda-bpm-platform:latest
 ```

-This also allows you to modify the app outside of the container and it will
+This also allows you to modify the app outside the container, and it will
 be redeployed inside the platform.

 ### Clean Distro Without Webapps and Examples

 To remove all webapps and examples from the distro and only deploy your
-own applications or your own configured cockpit also use volumes.
+own applications or your own configured cockpit also use Docker volumes.
 You
 only have to overlay the deployment folder of the application server with
 a directory on your local machine.
-So in tomcat you would mount a directory
+So in Apache Tomcat you would mount a
-to `/camunda/webapps/`:
+directory to `/camunda/webapps/`:

 ```
 docker run -d --name camunda -p 8080:8080 \